ColumbusStateWorkforceInnovation/awesome-compose-cscc/cscc/README.md

 ## some things to try

 You will need to open two terminals.
-I could not figure out a way to stop a container with opening a second terminal.
+I could not figure out a way to stop a container without opening a second termina and running a "docker stop."

 - docker stop <container name>
 - docker rm -f <container name>